ta0kira/locking-container/readme.txt

 containers that it has locked.
 That would be helpful, but to be useful we would also need to implement more sophisticated deadlock-detection algorithms, which could make the whole system less efficient.
-(You might be able to create an authorization class that does, this however!
+(You might be able to create an authorization class that does this, however!
 I just haven't done so.)

 Authorization objects are not thread-safe; therefore, a single authorization object should only be used with one thread.
 In other words, each authorization